UBC-MDS/introduction-machine-learning/chapters/en/slides/module4/module4_21.md

 Let’s first import `KNeighborsRegressor`.

-We train as we are used to and predict, this time expecting a numerical value as as target.
+We train our model just like before and predict, this time expecting a numerical value as as target.

-When we score it, we get 100% training score and you’ll see why in the graph next.
+When we score it, we get 100% training score and you’ll see why in the next graph.

 ---